khaledh/khaledh.github.io/docs/osdev/18-system-calls.md

 Looks good!
 The `exit` system call was called and received the correct exit code, and the kernel halted the CPU.

 This is another big milestone.
 We now have a working system call interface, and we can invoke kernel services from user mode.
+In the next section, we'll look into encapsulating user task related context in a `Task` object.